mattermost/docs/source/guides/postgres-migration.rst

 --------------------

 .. note::
-   This guide requires at least a schema of v6.4.
-So, if you have an earlier version and planning to migrate, please update your Mattermost Server to v6.4 at least.
+   This guide requires a schema of v6.4 or later.
+So, if you have an earlier version and planning to migrate, please update your Mattermost Server to v6.4 at a minimum.

--  Backup your MySQL data.
+-  Back up your MySQL data.
 -  Confirm your Mattermost version.
 See the **About** modal for details.
 -  Determine the migration window needed.
 This process requires you to stop the Mattermost Server during the migration.
 -  See the `schema-diffs <#schema-diffs>`__ section to ensure data compatibility between schemas.